guangchunhan/LUAD_Code/README.md

 ## Downloading the data

-Cell level metadata is available in the provided /Input_data/Cell metaData.rda, which contains QC statistics of cells, clinical information of associated samples and cell types.

-All the raw data are uploading to EGA at the moment and the accession number will be released very soon (xxx-xx-xx).

-## Data visualization
+Cell level metadata as well as the further level quantification data is available in the /Input_data folder, with detailed annotation in the corresponding codes parts

+Sequencing data for P1-P5 were previously generated and deposited in the European Genome–phenome Archive (EGA) under the accession number EGAS000010050214.
+Sequencing data generated in this study including human scRNA-seq data (P6 – P16) and human spatial transcriptomics data will be deposited in EGA under the same accession number (EGAS00001005021) or be deposited in NCBI GEO (mouse scRNA-seq data and mouse spatial transcriptomics data) and made publicly available with the final version of this article.

 ### Requirements

-Tested on macOS Big Sur
+Tested on macOS Monterey (12.6.1)

-1. R version: 4.1.2
-2. R packages
+R packages:
    - ggplot2
    - data.table
    - Seurat